wiloon/blog/content/post/archive-0/2011-09-13-path-absolute-path-and-canonical-path.md

 ---
 http://www.avajava.com/tutorials/lessons/whats-the-difference-between-a-files-path-absolute-path-and-canonical-path.html

-&#8212;
+-

-What&#8217;s the difference between a file&#8217;s path, absolute path, and canonical path?
+What's the difference between a file's path, absolute path, and canonical path?

 Author: Deron Eriksson

-Description: This Java tutorial describes a file&#8217;s path, absolute path, and canonical path.
+Description: This Java tutorial describes a file's path, absolute path, and canonical path.

 Tutorial created using: Windows XP || JDK 1.5.0_09 || Eclipse Web Tools Platform 2.0 (Eclipse 3.3.0)

-This tutorial will examine the differences between a file&#8217;s path, absolute path, and canonical path.
+This tutorial will examine the differences between a file's path, absolute path, and canonical path.
 The FilePaths class will display data about several files and directories in the project.
 In JavaSW, a File object can represent a file or a directory.
 If a File object represents a directory, a call to its isDirectory() method returns true.
 Our project consists of the FilePaths class plus several files and directories.

 The FilePaths class is shown below.
 It displays information including path information for five files/directories in the project.